p2panda/handbook/website/docs/faq.md

 ## Does p2panda encrypt data?

-By default all published data is not encrypted. p2panda plans a decentralised variant of [Messaging Layer Security](https://messaginglayersecurity.rocks/) (MLS) under the hood for strong encryption.
-For the upcoming funding period we are working on a dMLS client API which will make using encryption seamless for developers.
+By default all published data is currently not encrypted. p2panda plans to implement the Key Agreement for [Decentralized Secure Group Messaging with Strong Security Guarantees (DCGKA)](https://eprint.iacr.org/2020/1281.pdf) specification this year for offline-first group encryption with Post-Compromise-Security and Forward-Secrecy.

 ## Does p2panda run on smartphones?